fixapc/Ultimate_ZFS_Xanmod_Kernel_Builder/README.md

 - Debian, Devuan Repositories

+- Auto resuming of ZFS send with stock ZFS tokens.

+- Available Ram, HUGE pages and ZFS arc calculator.
+Will take some basic specs to set the ARC to a small enough size to prevent swapping.

 - Multi Choice Prompt For Configuring RCU Threads, KVM Based FIFO Threads And Standard Scheduler Threads Based On CPU Core Count.
         Note: This will get rid of the need to use ISOLATE CPUs for an ultra low latency based KVM experiance.

 ## Optimizations

     Default Kernel Configuration - Intel